Absolute Essentials For Every Concealed Carrier

 Don't Forget About The Gun Belt

 One is done, two is good, and three is very ideal.
 Because we always carry with a round in the chamber, there may come a time we need to change magazines.
 Having that extra magazine is more than just a “good thought” -- it's a lifeline in the event you're actually in a self-defense situation.
-While we all hope self-defense shooting situations resolve themselves quickly, there are absolutely no guarantees of anything in a gun fight.
-Carry a backup magazine and if you can, keep another in the vehicle just in case.
+While we all hope self-defense shooting situations resolve themselves quickly, there are absolutely no guarantees of anything in a gunfight. magazine carriers are important to keep on you for the extra ammunition capacity.
+Also, if you can, keep another in the vehicle just in case.

 We live in an age where cell phones aren't just a status symbol anymore – they're our lifeline in an emergency.
 Whether it's calling emergency services to respond to a non-shooting incident or simply calling the police to ask for their assistance, a cell phone is something that we should keep on us at all times.